New law on time registration

 If an employee can be considered a self-planner and can be exempted from the rules on daily and weekly rest, it must be stated in the employee's employment contract or supplement that the rules do not apply.
 The absence of such a provision will result in the employee being considered covered by the rules.

-The provision that the employee's employment contract or supplement must state that the employee is exempt from the rules on weekly working hours and
+The provision that the employee's employment contract or supplement must state that the employee is exempt from the rules on weekly working hours and time registration gives rise to considerations among employers as to whether self-scheduler status is a significant change in the terms of employment of the employees in question.

 The working time registration system